stephen-mw/Logstash_kibana_auto_install/README.md

 All of the logstash services (elasticsearch, logstash, and Kibana) will be listening on their default ports.

-Some things you may want to change before running the bootstrap:
+You may want to change the default data directory for Elasticsearch.

-1. The data directory in elasticsearch/elasticsearch.yml
-2.